 \begin{thm} Let $\cC$ and $\cD$ be level $m$ restricted mixed admissible MFTPCs of type $\Xi$.
 Then, there exists a strongly equivariant equivalence $\cC(m,m) \simeq \cD(m,m)$ that intertwines the labels of simple objects. \end{thm}

-Let $\cC$ and $\cD$ be as in the statement of Theorem \ref{thm:mixed_admissible_uniqueness}.
-If not otherwise clear from the context, we will use subscripts $\cC$ and $\cD$ to indicate which category an object, morphism, or functor is associated to.
+Take $\cC$ and $\cD$ from the statement of Theorem \ref{thm:mixed_admissible_uniqueness}.
+We will use subscripts $\cC$ and $\cD$ to indicate which category an object, morphism, or functor is associated to.
 For instance, we write $\UU_{\cC}$ (resp. $\UU_{\cD}$) for the standard object in $\cC$ (resp. $\cD$) with minimal label -- this object is both simple and weak tilting.
-Thanks to Theorem \ref{thm:mixed_fully_faithful}, we have fully faithful functors
+By Theorem \ref{thm:mixed_fully_faithful}, we have fully faithful functors

 \begin{proof}[Proof of Theorem \ref{thm:mixed_admissible_uniqueness}]